Can Ashwagandha Affect Menstrual Cycle?

 Ashwagandha is a popular herb several people use to support brain health, including stress relief.
 It’s been used for years in a certain medicine type known as Ayurveda.

-But some women have doubts on whether it can affect their periods.
+But some women have doubts about whether ashwagandha can affect their menstrual cycle.
 This is an important question as a lot of women are starting to use this plant for its health benefits.

 In this article, we’ll discuss the current findings, and what medical experts think about this.
 We will as well try to figure out whether this supplement can cause any changes in a woman’s menstrual cycle.